colbytuttle/Application-6-Theme-Park-Ride-Safety-Controller/README.md

 ## Project Overview

-This project is an ESP32 ESP-IDF FreeRTOS prototype for a Central Florida theme park ride safety controller.
+This project is an ESP32 FreeRTOS prototype for a Theme Park Ride Safety Controller.
 The system simulates a ride controller that monitors a ride speed/load sensor, warns the operator when the ride condition approaches an unsafe range, and enters a latched emergency-stop state when the E-STOP button or critical sensor threshold is triggered.

 The potentiometer represents a simulated ride speed/load sensor.
 The green LED is the ride heartbeat, the yellow LED is the warning indicator, and the red LED is the emergency-stop indicator.